aleh-god/aleh-god/README.md

 <p><img src="https://github.com/aleh-god/aleh-god/blob/main/avatar.png" width="200" height="200" alt=""></p>

 My name is Alexander.
-I love Kotlin.
-Developer for Android.
-Looking for a job.
-I pray for peace.
+I am an Android developer.
+I like to use Kotlin.
+I pray for peace in the world.

 ### Skills: